The value of your business comes down to a single equation: what multiple of your profit is a buyer willing to pay to acquire your business?

 the you factor

 Strategic business buyers are not willing to pay to be locked into a business that is dependent on them.
 The most valuable businesses can thrive without their owners.
 Creating a well-run business that is less reliant on you is a key way of increasing your multiple and therefore your after-sales proceeds.
+To understand more on this topic visit our past blog ‘5 signs your business is too dependent on you’.

 Extracting yourself from the business needs to be a managed process and will take some time.
 However, the benefits are significant and include improved business performance, a more engaged team and ultimately a more valuable business.
 Most importantly you are creating a business that is less reliant on you that will be more attractive to buyers.